 1. Diffusion:

 Probably the most well known, and arguably the easiest and most effective method.
-Just add a few drops of essential oil to a diffuser half an hour before you go to bed.
+Just add a few drops of essentials or a blend to a diffuser half an hour before you go to bed.

 2. Direct Inhalation:

-Inhalation methods use the essential oils for the aroma.
+Inhalation methods use the aromas of the essential oils for sleep

-- You can place the drops directly onto your pillow.
-If you do this ensure you place the pillow oil side down.
+2. You can place the drops directly onto your pillow.
+If you do this ensure you place the pillow with the applied side facing the mattress and you head on the clean side.

-- Place 5 drops essential oil to 20 drops carrier.
+3. Place 5 drops of essential oil to 20 drops carrier.
 Then add a few drops to your palms and rub them together.
 Breathe in the aroma while also benefiting from a topical application.

-- Oil to Bath.
+5. Add to a bath.
 Adding a few drops of your favorite oil to a warm bath is a great way to get the relaxing and sleep promoting benefits of aromatherapy.
 Having a warm soak an hour before bed will also promote relaxation and can help us gain better sleep.

 3. Topical:

 Topical application is the use of oils on the skin.
-Usually topical application is applied to areas known as trigger point areas.
+Usually topical applications are applied to areas known as trigger points.
 These are the soles of the feet, on the inside of the wrists, at the inside of the knees, behind the ears and the back of the neck at the base of the skull.

-When applying topically you need ensure the essential oils are mixed with a good quality carrier such as Coconut oil, Almond oil.
-Jojoba oil, Olive oil, Avocado oil, Argan oil or Arnica oil.
+When applying topically you need ensure the essential oils are mixed with a good quality carrier such as Coconut, Almond, Jojoba, Olive, Avocado, Argan or Arnica oil.

-Your topical blend should be at 2% dilution which is 2 drops of essential oil per tablespoon of carrier oil.
+Your topical blend should be at 2% dilution which is 2 drops of essential per tablespoon of carrier.

 Always do a small skin patch test before using.
-Dap a drop or 2 on a small area of the inner wrist and leave for 24 hours.
+Dap a drop or 2 on a small area of the inner wrist and leave for a couple of hours.
 Only use topically if no allergic reaction occurs.

 4. Misting Spray: